 The march of the unstoppable fitness craze

-The health and fitness industry is rapidly growing, with its total market value exceeding £5 billion for the first time in the UK.
+The health and fitness industry is rapidly growing and, for the first time ever, its total market value exceeds £5 billion in the UK.

 Despite this, a recent report by the Eurobarometer on sport and physical activity showed that while the UK is not doing too badly when compared to other European countries, 37% of us said that we never exercise or play sport.

 This is a worrying stat, particularly as Public Health England found inactivity costs organisations with more than 1,000 employees around £126,000 per annum in productivity rates.

 Being inactive is taking a significant toll on people’s health and wellbeing, and there is evidence to suggest that exercise can limit work absences through a reduction in back injuries, stress, depression and anxiety.

 Managers play a key part in the promotion of physical activity in the workplace.
 It’s time we stop faffing around - so, grab the bull by the horns and actively promote fitness in the workplace because, after all, without our health, we're nothing!

 While we may spend most of our waking lives at work, we do little in terms of physical activity there.
 We're often all too happy to dedicate time to weekly meetings and lunch breaks, but how about focusing some of that time on fitness instead?

 While this concept may seem a little out of place amongst the corporate culture that exists in the UK, in other countries, the idea of promoting physical activity at work is one that is actively (excuse the pun) encouraged.